eoyebami/eoyebami.github.io/posts/eks/2024-01-16-liveness-startup-readiness.md

     ports:
     - containerPort: 8080
       name: http-port
+    startupProbe:
+      initialDelaySeconds: 3 # seconds k8 should wait before performing first liveness probe
+      timeoutSeconds: 10 # number of seconds before probe times outs, default is 1s
+      periodSeconds: 3 # time between liveness probes
+      failureThreshold: 12 # how many times the probe can fail becuase k8 considers the overall check a fail and triggers a restart
+      tcpSocket:
+        port: 8080 # this can also be a named port i.e. http-port
     livenessProbe:
       initialDelaySeconds: 3 # seconds k8 should wait before performing first liveness probe
       timeoutSeconds: 10 # number of seconds before probe times outs, default is 1s